Why the new generation of England players are better than you think

 Michael Carrick – alongside Rooney one of two Old England survivors – has the necessary tactical intelligence, discipline and creativity to successfully anchor Hodgson’s midfield, where either side of him Wilshere and Henderson can create, defend, pass almost as well as Carrick and, like Sterling, vary and control their team-mates’ collective tempo.

 For a nation whose football team has had more false dawns than it cares to remember, that strength in depth, and elite-level quality, remains far behind the superpowers.
-Almost ludicrously, Spain must choose between Isco, Thiago Alcantara, Koke, Cesc Fabregas and Ander Herrera for one position alongside Andres Iniesta, while Germany's No.10 could be Mesut Ozil, Mario Gotze, Thomas Muller or Marco Reus.
+Spain must choose between Isco, Thiago Alcantara, Koke, Cesc Fabregas and Ander Herrera for one position alongside Andres Iniesta.
+Germany's No.10 could be Mesut Ozil, Mario Gotze, Thomas Muller or Marco Reus.
 Regardless, it remains encouraging.

 ALSO ON FFT.COM